opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 }
 ```

-You can modify the default parameter values as you see appropriate.
+You can modify the [default parameter](https://docs.opensearch.org/docs/latest/benchmark/reference/workloads/test-procedures/) values to match your workload.
 Documentation about the parameters is available at our [documentation website](https://docs.opensearch.org/docs/latest/benchmark/)

 Once you have a test procedure ready, you can run the benchmark test with the following command: